 *I like the Native Forest brand of canned coconut milk.
 The can should be refrigerated overnight so the solid coconut cream separates from the coconut water and floats to the top of the can.
 You will only be using the solid white coconut cream in this recipe.
 You can save the coconut water for popsicles or smoothies.
 One (15 ounce) can of full-fat coconut milk should produce approximately 1.5 cups of solid coconut cream when chilled in the refrigerator overnight.
 You may want to refrigerate two cans in advance so that you are sure to have enough for the recipe.
+Plus, some cans don't have a lot of the creamy solid part.
 This recipe makes two large drinks.

 ** For the best quality matcha, I recommend organic matcha from Japan that is ceremonial grade.
 For the best flavor, you also want to look for matcha that is bright spring green in color.
 Avoid muddy green or army green colored matcha.
 For this recipe, sift the matcha through a stainless steel strainer for best results.
 This helps to avoid clumps of matcha in the whipped cream.

 *** You can use any plant-based milk here but I recommend homemade almond milk sweetened with dates or maple syrup and flavored with vanilla extract for best results.
-You can find my easy recipe here.
 Oat milk will also work too if you are nut-free.
 Here is my easy homemade oat milk recipe.